Bernie Sanders’ Rise Contrasted With Coronavirus Spread In CNN Segment

 “Can either coronavirus or Bernie Sanders be stopped?” he asked.
 “I’m Michael Smerconish in Philadelphia.
 An already unpredictable presidential campaign just became moreso.”

-Smerconish continued to cover a “list of intangibles” in the political landscape, including the coronavirus, the lingering effect if impeachment, as well as the possibility that no individual from the “congested candidate lanes” will be able to earn a majority of the delegates necessary to secure the nomination.”
+Smerconish continued to cover a “list of intangibles” in the political landscape, including the coronavirus, the lingering effect if impeachment, and the possibility that no individual from the “congested candidate lanes” will be able to earn a majority of the delegates necessary to secure the nomination.

 Sanders is currently viewed as the national leader in the Democratic primary.
 According to a report from The New York Times, some national and state Democratic party leaders are not happy with Sanders’ success.
 Such leaders are reportedly willing to bet on a brokered national convention to stop the 78-year-old politician’s nomination, which could damage an already divided party.